danieleangeletti/chess-game-experiment/README.md

 Replica of the chess game where two players can challenge each other on the same computer.
-This project was mainly developed during the Christmas holidays and is nearing completion: currently, what remains to be implemented are the check, checkmate, and pawn capture functionalities.
+This project was mainly developed during the Christmas holidays and is nearing completion.
+The promotion of the pawn, en passant capture, stalemate, the fifty-move rule, and perpetual check are missing.